NunoFer998/PRI2025/milestone1/README.md

 ## Makefile Targets

-Make sure you are in the `milestone1`directory.
+Make sure you are in the `milestone1` directory.

-1. Run all scripts inside the `dags` folder:
+1. Run all scripts inside the `src` folder:
 ```bash
 make all
 ```